fallingsprings/couch-add-ons/README.md

 # Couch Add-Ons #

-These are add-ons for CouchCMS, a free and open-source content management system for web designers.
-Couch CMS is lightweight and easy to use, but it's also powerful and flexible.
+These are add-ons for CouchCMS, an open-source content management system for web designers.

 Get it! http://www.couchcms.com/

-### Using Couch Add-Ons ###

-Download and unzip the add-on.
-Place it in your couch/addons/ folder.
-Register the add-on by adding a line of code to couch/addons/kfunctions.php.
-Details are covered separately in each add-on's README.